 So, avoid special characters because they can mess up the SEO of your app’s page.

 Since your app’s name might be truncated on certain devices, also put your most important keywords first.
 Keywords earlier in the app name have also shown to be given a bigger boost.

 Examples of Effective App Names

 Now let’s take a look at some great app names.
 Look through the top apps in your category to get some ideas.

 The next most important thing that you should optimize is your app icon.
 This is the first thing that people will see when they find your app in search, so you want to make a great first impression.

-Make sure that your icon is clear and properly conveys what your app does.
-Avoid using words on your icon and try to focus on one element of your app or one character, if your app is a game.
+Make sure that your icon is clear and it properly conveys what your app does.
+Avoid using words on your icon and try to focus on one feature of your app or one character, if your app is a game.

 A lot of developers fall in love with their first design and leave it at that.
 But the more ideas you can test, the more likely it will be that you will find an icon that works really well.

 You can also post different versions of your icon in Facebook groups like this to get feedback on your designs.
 There are some very experienced app developers in these groups and they can help you avoid common mistakes.